lyphatvietlinh/funix_assignment_2/README.md

 # Introduction
-This is a simple project for automated student's test answers, and output the scores in a text file.
+This is a simple project for automated grading student's test answers, and output the scores in a text file.

 # Instruction
 When run, the program will ask for a filename input, to start grading.
 The input file should be stored in the same directory with the source code file.